martin-olivier/ZiAPI/docs/examples/REDIRECTION.md

 ## Purpose

 This module will handle incoming http requests and send back a redirection response.
-It will allow us to redirect certain routes to other websites or other routes.
+For example we might want to redirect all requests to `google.com`.

-For example if we want to redirect our `/google` route to google.com and fetch it like so:
+So for the following incoming request:
 ```
 GET /google HTTP/1.1
 ```

-We'll then get this response:
+We'll then get the following response:
 ```
 HTTP/1.1 301 Moved Permanently
 Location: www.google.com
 ```

 ## Tutorial